-Model for calculating the taxable value of residential property
+Calculation of the taxable value of residential properties

-The Norwegian Parliament, Stortinget, has adopted an updated model for calculating the taxable value of residential property.
-The model uses information about sold properties from smaller geographic areas instead of entire municipalities, and will apply from the 2026 income year.
+The Norwegian Parliament, Stortinget, has adopted an updated model for calculating the taxable value of residential properties.
+The model uses information about sold residential properties from smaller geographic areas instead of entire municipalities and will apply from the 2026 income year.

-The purpose of this change is to calculate a more accurate market value for residential property.
+The purpose of the change is to calculate a more accurate market value of residential properties.

-We start with information about your property from your 2024 tax assessment.
-For the 2026 income year, we’ll use the updated model for calculating taxable value.
-This updated model uses information about sold properties from smaller geographic areas instead of entire municipalities.
-The taxable value your property would have had under the updated model for 2024 is the basis for your 2026 tax deduction card.
+We start with the information about your residential property from your 2024 tax assessment.
+For the 2026 income year, it has been decided that we should use the updated model for calculating taxable value.

-We also take expected price growth into account.
+We also take expected price growth in the property market into account.
 We estimate that property prices will increase by an average of 9.8 percent from the end of 2024 to the end of 2026.

-If you believe the calculated market value and taxable value are wrong, you can change and order a new tax deduction card.
+If you believe the calculated market value and taxable value are too high, you can change them and order a new tax deduction card.

 You must enter the market value you believe is correct.
 The taxable value is calculated automatically.
-Read more about the taxable value of residential property.
+Read more about the taxable value of residential properties.

 Specific information if you